FEDERAL LOAN PROGRAMS

-When you withdraw, graduate or drop below half-time, you are required and will want to complete Exit Counseling.
-Exit counseling will allow you to review repayment information for your outstanding federal student loans to know when your first payment will be do and how much it could be.
-This will help you budget your income to be ready to begin repaying your student loans at the end of your grace period,
+When you withdraw, graduate or drop below half-time, you are required to complete Exit Counseling.
+Exit counseling allows you to review repayment information for your outstanding federal student loans to know when your first payment will be due and how much it will be.
+This will help you budget your income to be ready to begin repaying your student loans at the end of your grace period.

-You may also refer to www.studentloans.gov for information on loan forgiveness and for consolidation questions.
+You may also refer to www.studentloans.gov for information on loan forgiveness, consolidation, and consequences of non-payment (default).

 - A federally funded student loan based on financial eligibility as determined by the filing of a Free Application for Federal Student Aid.

 - Annual limit of borrowing is $4,000 with a total possible of $20,000 for your undergraduate education.

 - Interest is 5% with the loan(s) repayable beginning nine months after you cease to be a half time student or graduate.